 - Peel the skin off the eggplant.
 The skin on the eggplants can very tough and chewy, making it hard to cut through.
 It can also taste pretty bitter and take away from the dish.
 So if you’re serving it to kids or want an overall more cohesive appearance, I would recommend peeling off the skin.

-- Add vegetable broth for best flavor.
-While the meat mixture is made up for only a few ingredients, using the vegetable broth really dials up the flavor of those few ingredients.
-It adds a fresh flavor without adding additional vegetable prep.
+- Use chicken or vegetable broth instead of water for best flavor.
+While the meat mixture is made up for only a few ingredients, using broth really dials up the flavor of those few ingredients.
+It adds an extra dimension without adding additional vegetable prep.

 - Leave the moussaka to rest before serving.
 I recommend half an hour.
 That way, the pieces stay together better when you cut and serve them.
 It’s similar to lasagna in that way.